junobuild/docs/docs/comparison/vs-netlify.md

 ## Performance Considerations

-Netlify’s edge network is highly optimized and may have the slight edge for globally-distributed, ultra-low-latency workloads.
+Netlify's edge network is highly optimized and may have the slight edge for globally-distributed, ultra-low-latency workloads.

 Juno delivers competitive static performance with the benefit of independence and data sovereignty.